koiosonline/literature/blockchain/blockchain-level-1/bc-1-1-1-what-is-a-ledger.md

 In the next class, we will explain WHY ledgers have an essential role.

-## Portfolio assignment 1.1.1 What is a ledger
+## Portfolio assignment 1.1.1 What is a ledger R
 Which transfers of value from your everyday life are recorded in a ledger?
 Think beyond the examples mentioned in the video and come up with at least five new examples.
 Pro-tip: check out the answers for inspiration in the class Twitter thread.

 ## Further readings (sources or support)